nosqlbench/nosqlbench-preview-docs/site/content/blog/cql-starter/quickstart-cql.md

 ### Table and Keyspace

-For the default scenario, a simple table named ‘cqlstarter’ will be created with a keyspace named ‘starter’.
+For the default scenario workload, a simple table named ‘cqlstarter’ will be created with a keyspace named ‘starter’.
 There will be three fields for our table:

   * machine_id
   * message
   * time

 The machine_id is a unique identifier type, the message field is a text type, and the time is a timestamp type.

-Since the example is designed to be run locally, the Cassandra keyspace replication is defined using a SimpleStrategy with a replication factor of 1.
+Since the example is designed to be run locally, the Cassandra keyspace replication is defined using a SimpleStrategy with a replication factor of one.

 ```
 WITH replication = {'class': 'SimpleStrategy', 'replication_factor': '<<rf:1>>'}